-Estimated population served by residential curbside yard waste program: (Population based on Minnesota State Demographers Estimate - 2011)
+Estimated population served by residential curbside yard waste program: (Population based on Minnesota State Demographers Estimate - 2012)

 1. Crosby 2,389 2.
-Ironton 574
+Ironton 577

-TOTAL 2,963
+TOTAL 2,966

 The County's yard waste (leaves, grass clippings, pine needles, garden debris) management program includes a yard waste compost area at the Site complex, and the prohibition of yard waste in the County's Landfill.
 Yard waste is taken from the residents for free at the Site complex.
+A separate area was set aside at the Site for composting leaves and yard waste.
+With the increased number of self-haulers and quantities of composting material coming in, the existing area had become congested.
+In 2000, the layout of the drop-off area was moved away from the tipping deck.

-As part of the County's leachate recirculation efforts, a yard waste composting area was established on the bermed intermediate crown of Cells 1 and 2 of the Landfill in 2002.
+As part of the County's leachate recirculation efforts, a yard waste composting area was established on the bermed intermediate crown of Cells 1 and 2 of the MSW Landfill in 2002.
 Annually, the Landfill operator transfers the accumulated yard waste to Cells 1 and 2, placing a three to six-foot lift.
-Pretreated leachate from the leachate ponds is then sprayed over the yard waste, three times per month, from May through September.
-A typical application is about 70,000 gallons.
+Pretreated leachate from the leachate ponds is then sprayed over the yard waste, approximately three to five times per month, from April through October.
+A typical application ranges between 20,000 and 70,000 gallons.
 Application of the leachate is accomplished by using a trailer mounted spray gun.

 Leachate recirculation in the MSW Landfill has resulted in an accumulation of ammonia and a depletion of carbon (i.e., reduction of biochemical oxygen demand - BOD) in the leachate.
 Yard waste composting on the Landfill crown is an innovative approach to augment the nitrification-denitrification process in the leachate.
 Due to aerobic conditions and the addition of organic carbon material from the yard waste, nitrification is promoted.
 The leachate then enters an anaerobic environment as it migrates into the Landfill, promoting denitrification, thus reducing the nitrogen fraction within the leachate as nitrate is converted to nitrogen gas.
-The compost layer also serves as a biofilter for the release of landfill gas (LFG) including methane and volatile organics.
+The compost layer also serves as a biofilter for the emission of landfill gas (LFG) through the intermediate cover, including methane and volatile organics.

 Once the compost is mature, it is removed from the Landfill crown and stockpiled to be used as a topsoil supplement on Landfill construction projects (e.g., final cover), and erosion control on intermediate slopes.
-This product has been very beneficial since the Site is extremely topsoil poor.
+This product has been very beneficial since the site is extremely topsoil poor.
 One growing season is required to generate a mature product.
 Testing completed by the County verifies that the compost has a high nutrient content with no concern of contamination.
 Fresh yard waste is subsequently applied on the Landfill crown to renew the composting process.